Do you hear yelling?

 I Was One of the Naysayers

 For a long time, it was truly difficult for me to wrap my head around the pricing.
-I was in Ohio at the time, but seeing people deploy at a 7% cap rate gave me nightmares.
+I was in Ohio at the time, but seeing people deploy at a 7 percent cap rate gave me nightmares.
 I thought they were stupid.

 And then they weren’t stupid.
 All through 2013, 2014, 2015, 2016, etc., people made a killing.